luslab/oz-bulk-rnaseq/G. Read Quantification.md

 Where as IGV is used as an initial glance at coverage, these methods normalise & objectively quantify gene expression.

+Tools:
+Cuff

 ## FPKM
 Reads per kilobase of transcript per million mapped reads = Fragments per kilbase of transcript per million mapped reads.
-Fragment refers to read pairs from paired-end reads (where individual reads are not
+Fragment refers to read pairs from paired-end reads (counting fragments and not individual reads )

 Transcript expression is proportional to the number of cDNA fragments that originate from it.
 However:
 - fragment number is biased towards larger genes